puritanviitm/DockerEssentials/Pushing the image to DockerHub.md

 ```
 docker pull ubuntu
 ```
-Make sure to replace `meharnafisdockerhub` with the name of your DockerHub repo
+Make sure to replace `meharnafisdockerhub` with the name of your DockerHub repo and `mehar` with the tag of your choice
 ```
 docker tag ubuntu:latest meharnafisdockerhub/ubuntu:mehar
 ```